 - Student billing account must be in good standing

-- Student must have the Revolving Charge Agreement (RCA) signed
+- Student must have the Billing Account Terms and Conditions (Revolving Charge Agreement) signed

 - University of Oregon staff members, American English Institute students and Community Education students are not eligible to apply for an Emergency Student Loan